tlourey/tlourey.github.io/_posts/2025-01-18-moving-microsoft-sentinel-to-another-anything.md

 ---
 title: Moving Microsoft Sentinel to another anything
 date: 2025-01-18T05:41:37.512Z
-categories:
+categories: []
-- Sentinel
-- Azure
-description: "STOP.
+description: STOP.
 There will be tears and there isn't a great answer.
-Read this for bad ideas"
+Read this for bad ideas
 published: false
 preview: ""
 draft: true
-tags: []
+tags:
+  - Azure
+  - Sentinel
 type: posts
 fmContentType: posts
 ---